ArnoldPretoriusUCT/Introduction-to-Robotics/README.md

 - Worked solutions for the Virtual Labs and Project are available and will be provided upon kind request and verification of station.

-- Every week there is an online quiz within the LMS, which is intended to gauge the students familiarity with the content from the previous week.
+- Every week there is an auto-marked, online quiz within the LMS, which is intended to gauge the students familiarity with the content from the previous week.
 While the quizzes are for marks, the students are allowed to attempt the quizzes any number of times and receive instant feedback about their incorrect answers.
-These quizzes can be provided upon kind request.

 - The University of Cape Town has a Campus Wide License which enables all staff members, students, and visitors to use the full suite of MATLAB products.
 This allows for easy access to the tools to every students from everywhere in the world.
 Students can use MATLAB directly in the web browser with MATLAB Online which is connected to MATLAB Drive, which gives every students 20Gb of space in the cloud.